opendocsg/opendoc-supreme-court-practice-directions/PART-20-Bankruptcy-And-Winding-Up-Matters.md

 ## 144. Applications to set aside statutory demands made under the Bankruptcy Rules or the Insolvency, Restructuring and Dissolution (Personal Insolvency) Rules 2020

-(1) Rule 97 of the Bankruptcy Rules and Rule 67 of the Insolvency, Restructuring and Dissolution (Personal Insolvency) Rules 2020 allow a debtor to apply to set aside a statutory demand within such of the following periods, after the date on which the statutory demand is served or deemed to be served on the debtor, as may be applicable:
+(1) Rule 97 of the Bankruptcy Rules (Cap.
+20, R1) and Rule 67 of the Insolvency, Restructuring and Dissolution (Personal Insolvency) Rules 2020 allow a debtor to apply to set aside a statutory demand within such of the following periods, after the date on which the statutory demand is served or deemed to be served on the debtor, as may be applicable:

 <ul type="*">
-	<li>(a) in a case where the debtor was served or deemed to be served with a statutory demand during the prescribed period under the COVID-19 (Temporary Measures) Act 2020 (Act 14 of 2020) – 6 months; </li>
+	<li>(a) in a case where the debtor was served or deemed to be served with a statutory demand during the prescribed period under the COVID-19 (Temporary Measures) Act 2020 – 6 months; </li>
 	<li>(b) in any other case –  </li>
 	<ul type="*">
 		<li>(i) 14 days; or</li>